gravitational/workshop/docker.md

 -rw-rw-r--    1 1000     1000           399 Nov 23 19:30 my-nginx-typo.yaml
 ```

-This command "mounted" the directory `/data/repo` from the host inside the container, so that it appeared to be "/home" inside the container!
+This command "mounted" the current directory from the host inside the container, so that it appeared to be "/home" inside the container!

 In this configuration all changes done in the repository directory will be immediately seen in the container's `/home` directory.